Menu Close

 Section Five: Quorum

 The presence of fifty (50) member votes, or of one-tenth of the total number of member votes, whichever is the lesser, shall constitute a quorum.
 If a quorum is not present then the vote of the members shall be deemed invalid.
-Rescheduling of the meeting, and any subsequent re-vote, shall be performed in accordance with Article IV Section II of these By Laws.
+Rescheduling of the meeting, and any subsequent re-votes, shall be performed in accordance with Article IV Section II of these By Laws.

 Section Six: Proxies